isomerpages/moe-nationaljc/_experience/Character/Student Management & Discipline.md

 <u>Possession of weapons</u>

 All students are not allowed to have in their possession any weapon.
-They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.</li>
+They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.